rasmuserik/fmtools/README.md

   - √escape string written, such that encoding for node references does not collide with disk.
   - √load data structure from disk
-  - sync/restore db
-  - refactor/cleanup
-  - make sure that diff is optimised (ie. do not traverse all data)
-- reactive db lookup by path
-- save filled out data into app-db
+- start saving filled out data into app-db

 ### Changelog
 #### v0.0.5